timeplus-io/docs/docs/ingest-api.md

   </TabItem>
 </Tabs>

-It's a common pratice to create a stream in Timeplus with a single `string` column, called `raw` You can put JSON objects in this column then extract value (such as `select raw:key1`), or put the raw log message in this column.
+It's a common practice to create a stream in Timeplus with a single `string` column, called `raw`.
+You can put JSON objects in this column then extract values (such as `select raw:key1`), or put the raw log message in this column.

 When you set Content-Type header to `text/plain`, and add `format=raw` to the ingestion endpoint, the entire body in the POST request will be put in the `raw` column.